 “Small vascular lesions in the brain are markers of small vessel disease, a condition in which the walls in the small blood vessels are damaged,” said Zeki Al Hazzouri.
 “Our research suggests that depression and brain aging may occur simultaneously, and greater symptoms of depression may affect brain health through small vessel disease.”

 This study provides information about depression and memory and thinking skills, particularly related to those of Hispanic descent.
 This population has been insufficiently studied in the past during studies related to this topic.
-Which according to the study’s author is unfortunate because they can be at increased risk of dementia later in life.
+Which according to the study’s author is unfortunate because they can be at increased risk of forgetfulness later in life.

 The authors also noted that the study did have a few limitations including the fact that the subjects had to be healthy enough to have an MRI.
 Which means that they may have been healthier than the general population.
 In addition, the study was done over five years which may not have given researchers enough time to identify meaningful changes in memory and thinking abilities over a longer period of time.